 A notification buzz awoke him from his reverie.

-Who sent the message?
-Artur didn’t notice nor did he particularly care; his fingers danced across his phone, opening an email that just popped up in the notifications bar.
+His fingers danced across his phone, opening an email that just popped up in the notifications bar.
 Its topic read plainly yet foreboding: “Your Ever Grande University decision is enclosed within.”

 “I am very sorry to let you know that we are currently unable to offer you admission to Ever Grande University.
 Please know this does not reflect on the quality of your application or you as a student.
 Thank you for applying to our institution, and we wish you the best in all your future endeavors.”